LizaSROY/Data-Analytics-CustomerBehavior/README.md

 ## Dashboard

-The Tableau dashboard highlights:
+The Power BI dashboard highlights:

-* Key performance indicators (KPIs)
 * Trends and comparisons
 * Interactive filters for deeper analysis

-📌 *Dashboard includes charts such as bar charts, line charts, and summary tables.*
+📌 *Dashboard includes charts such as bar charts, line charts, Pie chart and summary tables.*

-*(Add Tableau Public link here if available)*

 ---